JUB-Yoush/personal-site/src/routes/blog/double-abstraction.md

 This does solve the issue of having your systems be built within a "Black Box".
 Godot is what I'd describe as an "opaque box".
 It's free and open source but it's precompiled, peeking into and modifying the source code is very separate thing from downloading and using the engine.
 It is very nice to be able to hit gd on my keyboard (I use neovim btw) and to to the implementation of a function, and it's something I miss in Godot.
 But when I'm looking to use a large engine for a project Godot is always what I'll reach for.

-## Complicated Games are complicated
+## Complicated games are complicated

 "Double Abstraction" get us to think about our games very abstractly.
 Abstraction is complex and simplicity is a scarce resource in programming.
-Game Engine development is all about creating reusable components while Game development is all about implementing concrete requirements.
+Game engine development is all about creating reusable components while Game development is all about implementing concrete requirements.

 Game development is also a eclectic process, no two games have exactly the same needs.
 It's important for us as developers to think about the requirements of our specific game and the resources we have to put it together.
 Game development can be much simpler and arguably more enjoyable if we simply try to only use the things we need.